Kujbor/react-redux-form-generator/README.md

 import { reduxForm, Field, getFormValues, getFormSyncErrors } from "redux-form";

 // Here you need to import your JSX-templates for the Field wrapper,
-// the Fields` Block wrapper and the form controls themselves (Input, Radio etc).
+// the Fields` Block wrapper and the form controls themselves (Input, Radio etc)
-// We`ll look closer to them below in documentation import TextField from "./TextField";
+// We`ll look closer to them below in this  documentation import TextField from "./TextField";
 import RadioField from "./RadioField";
 import SelectField from "./SelectField";